Yoel Romero: 2020

 Romero next faced Israel Adesanya on March 7, 2020 UFC 248 for the UFC middleweight title.
 He lost the fight via unanimous decision.
 Many fans and pundits felt disappointed due to the low activity by both fighters, which resulted in a largely uneventful fight in which neither fighter was able to deliver any significant offense.

-Romero was scheduled to face Uriah Hall on August 22, 2020 at UFC on ESPN 15.
+Romero was scheduled to face Uriah Hall on August 22, 2020, at UFC on ESPN 15.
 However, Romero pulled out of the fight on August 11 for undisclosed reasons.
 The bout was subsequently cancelled.

 On December 4, Romero announced his departure from the UFC and became a free agent.

 Bellator MMA

-On December 14, 2020, it was announced that Romero had agreed to a multi-fight deal with Bellator MMA and is expected to compete in its light heavyweight division beginning in 2021.
+On December 14, 2020, it was announced that Romero had agreed to a multi-fight deal with Bellator MMA and was expected to compete in its light heavyweight division beginning in 2021.

 On February 9, 2021, it was announced that Romero would be participating in the Bellator Light Heavyweight World Grand Prix Tournament.
 He was scheduled to face Anthony Johnson in the quarterfinal round at Bellator 257 on April 16.
 On March 26, it was announced that the bout would be moved to Bellator 258 on May 7.
 On April 29, it was announced that Yoel had failed his medicals due to an eye issue and the bout was pulled from the card, and the Grand Prix Tournament, being replaced by Jose Augusto.

-Romero made his Bellator debut on September 18, 2021 at Bellator 266 against Phil Davis.
+Romero made his Bellator debut on September 18, 2021, at Bellator 266 against Phil Davis.
 He lost the bout via split decision.

-Romero was scheduled to fight Melvin Manhoef on May 6, 2022 at Bellator 280.
+Romero was scheduled to fight Melvin Manhoef on May 6, 2022, at Bellator 280.
 However, Manhoef withdrew from the bout due to a hand injury while stopping burglars and was replaced by Alex Polizzi.
 Yoel won the bout via TKO in the final seconds of the third round.

-The bout against Melvin Manhoef was rescheduled this time for September 23, 2022 at Bellator 285.
-He won the bout via knockout on the ground via elbows in the third round.
+The bout against Melvin Manhoef was rescheduled this time for September 23, 2022, at Bellator 285.
+Romero won the bout by knockout on the ground via elbows in the third round.

-Romero was scheduled to face Vadim Nemkov for the Bellator Light Heavyweight World Championship on February 4, 2023 at Bellator 290.
-However, Nemkov forced to withdraw due to undisclosed reason and the bout was scrapped.
+Romero was scheduled to face Vadim Nemkov for the Bellator Light Heavyweight World Championship on February 4, 2023, at Bellator 290.
+However, Nemkov was forced to withdraw due to undisclosed reason and the bout was scrapped.

+Romero faced Vadim Nemkov for the Bellator Light Heavyweight World Championship on June 16, 2023, at Bellator 297.
+He lost the fight via unanimous decision.

+Romero faced Thiago Santos on February 24, 2024, at PFL vs. Bellator.
+He won the bout by unanimous decision.

+Global Fight League

+On January 16, 2025, it was announced that he had left the promotion and signed with the Global Fight League.